-Emma Smith - Dip.
-Counselling MBACP & Accred.
-Cert.
+Emma Smith - BACP Reg Psychotherapeutic Therapist & Cert.
 EFT Practitioner

 Bury St Edmunds

-Welcome to my profile, I am a fully qualified Integrative Counselling Therapist.
-My approach to counselling is a very open one; I tailor the work with what my clients need at the time.
-Counselling is an opportunity for personal growth and self-development.
+Welcome to my profile, My approach to therapy is a very open one; I tailor the work with what my clients need at the time.
+Therapy is an opportunity for personal growth and self-development.
 My approach emphasises developing self-awareness within a safe, supportive environment to help you discover the path in life that is best for you.
 I work on both a short term and long-term basis with adults only.

 I know taking the first steps to seeking therapy is not always an easy decision, but I hope to make this process as comfortable as I can for you.
 Along with my private practice I also assist at local hospices and Cruse working with Bereavement & Loss and charity work in Domestic Abuse.